Anna Komnene

-Family and early life
+Early life and family

 Anna was born on 1 December 1083 to Alexios I Komnenos and Irene Doukaina.
 Her father, Alexios I Komnenos, became emperor in 1081, after usurping the previous Byzantine Emperor, Nikephoros Botaneiates.
 Her mother, Irene Doukaina, was part of the imperial Doukas family.
 In the Alexiad, Anna emphasises her affection for her parents in stating her relationship to Alexios and Irene.
 She was the eldest of seven children; her younger siblings were (in order) Maria, John II, Andronikos, Isaac, Eudokia, and Theodora.

 Anna was born in the Porphyra Chamber of the imperial palace in Constantinople, making her a porphyrogenita, which underscored her imperial status.
 She noted this status in the Alexiad, stating that she was "born and bred in the purple."
 According to Anna's description in the Alexiad, her mother asked Anna to wait to be born until her father returned from war.
 Obediently, Anna waited until her father came home.

 At birth, Anna was betrothed to Constantine Doukas, the son of Emperor Michael VII and Maria of Alania.
 The two were the heirs to the empire until sometime between c.1088 and 1092, after the birth of Anna's brother, John II Komnenos.
 Various scholars point out that the betrothal was probably a political match intended to establish the legitimacy of Anna's father, who had usurped the previous emperor.

 Starting around 1090, Constantine's mother – Maria of Alania – raised Anna in her home.
 It was common in Byzantium for mothers-in-law to raise daughters-in-law.
 In 1094, Maria of Alania was implicated in an attempt to overthrow Alexios I Komnenos.
 Some scholars argue that Anna's betrothal to Constantine Doukas may not have ended there, as he was not implicated in the plot against Alexios, but it certainly ended when he died around 1094.

-Some scholars have also now started to look at Anna's relationships to Maria of Alania; Anna Dalassene, Anna's paternal grandmother; and Irene Doukaina as sources of inspiration and admiration for Anna.
+Anna's relationships to her mother-in-law Maria of Alania, her paternal grandmother Anna Dalassene, and her mother Irene Doukaina, have been noted as sources of inspiration and admiration for Anna.
 For example, Thalia Gouma-Peterson argues that Irene Doukaina's "maternal ability to deal with the speculative and the intellectual enables the daughter to become the highly accomplished scholar she proudly claims to be in the opening pages of the Alexiad."